shenef/Boktai-Speedrunning/src/zoktai/any.md

 ![](./assets/images/desert_8.webp "サボテンの工の下 / Under the cactus king")

 Begin on the southwest screen (first image) and proceed counter-clockwise.
-On the south screen (second image) kill a Clay Golem with ![][icon_cloud] Cloud to reach **Lvl 11**.
+On the south screen (second image) kill a Clay Golem with ![][icon_cloud] Cloud.
 If you already have two ![][icon_stone_tablet] Stone Tablets by this point, proceed ↗️ to the central screen and interact with the statue to check where the remaining tablet is.

-When you have all three tablets, proceed to the central screen and talk to the statue on the left:
+When you have all three tablets, proceed to the central screen and talk to the statue:
 ![](./assets/images/desert_end.webp)

-Proceed into Remains B.
+Refill energy to 100% before proceeding into Remains B.

 If you do not currently have two ![][icon_power_nut] Power Nuts in the inventory, open this hidden chest:
 ![](./assets/images/remains_power_chest.webp)